Srmortal/ecommerce-app/README.md

 *   **Objective:** Establish a solid foundation and clear direction for the project.
 *   **Key Activities:**
     1.  **Requirement Analysis:** Finalize the feature set for the MVP (Minimum Viable Product) based on the initial idea.
-    2.  **Technology Stack Finalization:** Confirm versions for Android SDK, Jetpack Compose, Firebase, Retrofit, SQLite, etc.
+    2.  **Technology Stack Finalization:** Confirm versions for Android SDK, Jetpack Compose, Firebase, Retrofit, etc.
-    3.  **System Architecture Design:** Sketch a high-level architecture diagram showing how the app components (UI, Data, Domain) interact with Firebase and the DummyJSON API.
+    3.  **System Architecture Design:** Sketch a high-level architecture diagram showing how the app components (UI, Data) interact with Firebase and the DummyJSON API.
-    4.  **Audience Personas:** Develop 2-3 detailed user personas (e.g., "Tech-Savvy Sarah," "Budget-Conscious Bob") to guide design and development decisions.
-    5.  **Define Project Milestones & Timeline:** Create a Gantt chart or a simple timeline in a shared tool (like Trello, Asana, or GitHub Projects).
-*   **Deliverables:** Requirement Specification Document, Technology Stack List, System Architecture Diagram, User Personas, Project Timeline.
+*   **Deliverables:** Requirement Specification Document, Technology Stack List, System Architecture Diagram.

-- **Phase 2: Design & Prototyping (Week 2)**
-*   **Objective:** Create a visual identity and interactive prototype for the application.
-*   **Key Activities:**
-    1.  **Visual Identity:**
-        *   **Logo Design:** Create and finalize the app logo in various resolutions.
-        *   **Color Palette & Typography:** Define a consistent color scheme and font families.
-    2.  **UI/UX Design:**
-        *   Create wireframes for all assigned screens (Landing, Login, Sign Up, Home, etc.).
-        *   Develop high-fidelity mockups in a tool like Figma or Adobe XD, incorporating the visual identity.
-    3.  **Prototype:** Build an interactive prototype in the design tool to simulate user flows (e.g., login -> home -> product -> add to cart).
-    4.  **Main Poster Design:** Create the promotional poster for the project presentation.
-*   **Deliverables:** Style Guide, High-Fidelity Figma Mockups, Interactive Prototype, Finalized App Logo, Project Poster.

-- **Phase 3: Core Development - Sprints (Weeks 3-7)**
+- **Phase 2: Core Development - Sprints (Weeks 2-4)**
 *   **Objective:** Build the core functionality of the application in iterative sprints.
 *   **Key Activities (divided by modules):**
     *   **Sprint 1: Foundation & Authentication**